How Playing The Church Numbers Game Works

 Because Jesus didn’t create—or call for—what we see in the name of “church.”

 He asked us to go be the friends who pass on grace without religion.
 To baptize those who believe.
-And to teach them to treasure what He revealed (Matt.
-28:19–20).
+And to teach others to treasure what He revealed (Matthew 28:19–20).

-That’s why Jesus did it at the table—because that’s where this way of life actually happens.
-It doesn’t require money; it frees people to use theirs to empower movement, spread hope, and meet real needs.
+That’s why Jesus did it at unbranded tables—because that’s where this way of life actually happens.
+It doesn’t require money; it frees people to use theirs to empower a movement grace, and meet real needs.

-That’s why Lark isn’t trying to fix the church machine.
-We’re simply getting back to what Jesus started: friends, tables, grace, and freedom—no stage required.
+Which is why Lark isn’t trying to fix the church machine.
+We’re simply helping people get back to the Church Jesus actually started: friends, tables, grace, and freedom—no stage required.

 If that sounds like life, start here.